san-suyu/san-suyu/README.md

 Hello, I'm Lindsay!
 I'm an ex pre-med student who's now diving into the world of computer science.
-I'm taking baby steps, but very excited to be learning and discovering something every day <3
+I'm taking baby steps, but very excited to be learning and discovering something every day <3 Most of my work is on a private academic Github.
+When I am finished with projects, I move them here!

 - 👀  I’m interested in game design & software engineering
 - 🧠  I'm currently learning how to create a personal website